Leadership, Culture, and Organizational Health: What’s Your Cat Hair?

 About the Author

-Jim Laughlin serves as Vice President of Consulting, Northeast Region for MDA Leadership Consulting and is based in the Boston area.
+Jim Laughlin serves as Senior Vice President, Leadership Development for MDA Leadership Consulting and is based in the Boston area.
 For more than 20 years, Jim has designed and implemented learning and leadership development systems for companies worldwide.
 He is also a sought-after executive coach with expertise in organizational communications, change and transitions.
 More About Jim